carina1196/Eggy/README.md

 Please note that this timer is for fridge cold eggs!

-Boil your water first and lower the eggs into the boiling water and start your timer!
+Boil your water first and lower the eggs into the boiling water and start your